graysonhicks/vrWorkplace/README.md

 ## A Simple VR App To Explore Different Work Environments

+## Use
+- Choose a workplace from the main menu
+- discover 'hotpoints' around workplace and click to learn more

 ### For deployment

 - on `master` branch, `npm run bundle` to build prod bundles in `/build` folder